Welcome to Concrete Raising Systems

 Concrete slabs sink due to soil compaction or voids created by erosion.
 In Kansas City’s typically dry climate, soil loses moisture and shrinks, causing uneven settling.
 Winter freeze-thaw cycles and improper drainage can exacerbate the problem.
 Early detection and repair are key to cost-effective solutions.

-One of the most common questions we get is how long this foam jacking will last, and it’s a fair question considering you’re making an investment in your property.
-The polyurethane foam we inject doesn’t break down, doesn’t absorb water, and won’t compress over time.
-We’ve been doing this work since 2012, and we’ve gone back to check on jobs we did in our first year.
-The concrete hasn’t moved.
-We’re so confident in the permanence of this solution that we guarantee our work for two years, but honestly, if the foam were going to fail, we’d know about it by now.
+One of the most common questions customers have is how long this foam jacking will last?
+It’s a fair question considering you’re making an investment in your property.
+Polyurethane foam doesn’t break down, doesn’t absorb water, and won’t compress over time.
+Jason and Ken have been doing this work since 2012.
+They are very confident in the permanence of this solution that they guarantee their work for two years.

-When we show up to fix your driveway, we’re bringing a truck with our foam injection equipment, but we’re not bringing a jackhammer or a concrete saw or any of the loud, messy equipment you’d associate with concrete work.
-We drill holes about the size of a penny, maybe five-eighths of an inch, and we’re strategic about where we place them.
-Then we inject the foam through those holes, and you can literally watch your concrete start rising as the foam expands underneath.
-The foam reaches about ninety percent of its full expansion in about fifteen seconds.
-Within thirty minutes of us finishing, you can drive on your driveway again.
-Most of our residential jobs are done in under four hours from start to finish.
+When they show up to fix your driveway, they bring a truck with the foam injection equipment.
+They don’t bring a jackhammer or a concrete saw or any of the loud, messy equipment you’d associate with concrete work.
+They drill holes about the size of a penny, maybe five-eighths of an inch, and they are strategic about where they place them.
+Then the foam is injected through those holes, and you can literally watch your concrete start to rise as the foam expands underneath.
+The foam reaches about 90% of its full expansion in about 15 seconds.
+Within thirty minutes of us finishing, you can use the driveway again.
+Most of their residential jobs are done in under four hours from start to finish.

 Traditional mudjacking involves drilling large holes in the concrete and pumping a heavy mixture of dirt, water, and cement to lift the slab.
-This method is messy, prone to settling, and may have to be redone.
+This method is messy, prone to settling, and may have to be redone in the future.
+The heavy equipment may disrupt or damage your lawn or property at the location of the sunken concrete.

-The fastest way to get an accurate quote is to show us what you’re dealing with.
-Take a few photos of your concrete from different angles, use the form on this page to send them to us along with some basic information about the size of the area, and we’ll get you a realistic estimate.
-If you’d rather talk through it, just call us at 816-419-8306.
-Either way works, but the photos help us give you a better number without having to play the guessing game over the phone.
-We can’t give all quotes over the phone.
-Lots of times we need to do an assessment of the work on site.
+The fastest way to get an accurate quote is to show the team at Concrete Raising Systems what you’re dealing with.
+Take a few photos of your concrete from different angles, and use the form on the contact us page to send them along with some basic information.
+If you’d rather talk through your concrete repair issue, just call 816-419-8306.
+Either way works for them.
+They can’t always give a quote over the phone.
+Lots of times, they need to do an assessment of the work on site.

 Ready to fix that sunken concrete?
 You’ve got options.
-Send us some photos using the form on this page, and we’ll get you an estimate today.
-Or if you’d rather just talk through it, give us a call at 816-419-8306 during business hours.
-We’re here Monday through Friday from eight in the morning until five in the evening.
-If you’re still in research mode and want to understand more about how foam jacking compares to other options, we’ve got detailed information about the process, costs, and what to expect on our service pages.
+Send us some photos using the form or, if you’d rather just talk it through, give us a call at 816-419-8306 at your convenience.
+If you’re still in research mode and want to understand more about how foam jacking compares to other options, we’ve got detailed information about the process, costs, and what to expect on our service (sidewalk, steps, driveway, patio/porch, garage floor, basement floor, and void filling) pages.